Boundaries in Separation and Divorce

 When parents start living in two separate households, they need to redefine their boundaries, especially in regard to the children.
 There are many boundaries that people generally don’t think about when everyone lives in the same home.
 But after separation, boundaries need to be defined, discussed and decided.
 The following are some standard practices that seem to work.

 Selling the house: If both parents are co-owners of the house, then they must both be involved in making decisions about a sale.
-You should consult with a professional when dealing with selling the house.
+For more details on this, see the book Divorcing the House by Laurel Starks, which gives lots of helpful suggestions for navigating these issues.

 Each parent gets to make the decisions for their own household regarding rules, activities, supervision, bed times, etc. While parents may offer suggestions to each other, they are only suggestions.
 It’s up to each parent what suggestions they want to use, if any.